zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Isaac: Let me check.
 No, that wouldn’t be a good id ea.

 Sydney: Okay, how about Tokyo?
-I’ve always wanted t o visit Japan.
+I’ve always wanted to visit Japan.

 Isaac: No, I’m afraid not.